tritium01/Udacity-Trivia/backend/README.md

 ### Installing Dependencies

 #### Python 3.7
+In order for current dependecies to work please use python 3.7

 Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)